plasmatech8/Typhon/README.md

 > The goal is to have a strong and robust standard library and dependencies system.
 > It is noteworthy that supporting both JS and BIN will be a dificult task for the language.

+## To consider

+- Consider using `{}` brackets for code blocks for functions, but indentation `:` for control statements
+- Consider adding more type specifiers like `int in (0,10]` for additional compile-time validation